gfranzini/clavicula-salomonis/README.md

 ## Encoding criteria

-- It's not always 100% clear whether the first letter of a word is in capitals.
+- Not always 100% clear whether the first letter of a word is in capitals.
 I try to maintain capitalisation in the transcription.
-- I remove the last line of one folio if repeated on the next folio.
+- I remove the last line of a folio if repeated on the next folio.

 ### Encoding Check-list